p0-security/terraform-provider-p0/docs/resources/ssh_gcp.md

 - `project_id` (String) The Google Cloud project ID

+### Optional

+- `group_key` (String) If present, Google Cloud instances will be grouped by the value of this tag.
+Access can be requested, in one request, to all instances with a shared tag value
+- `is_sudo_enabled` (Boolean) If true, users will be able to request sudo access to the instances

 ### Read-Only

 - `label` (String) The Google Cloud project's alias (if available)